DataDog/integrations-core/docs/dev/new_check_howto.md

 ## Setup

-Clone the [integrations-extras repository][3].
+Fork* and Clone the [integrations-extras repository][3].
 By default, that tooling expects you to be working in the `$HOME/dd/` directory—this is optional and can be adjusted with configuration later.

 ```shell
 mkdir $HOME/dd && cd $HOME/dd       # optional
 git clone https://github.com/DataDog/integrations-extras.git
 ```

+**Note** A Fork is required if you intend on publishing the check to the [integrations-extras repository][3].

 ### Developer toolkit